-No one might have thought to ask the question posed above a few years ago.
-Marijuana use for medical conditions wasn’t legal in Rhode Island until 2006, so the answer would have been an easy yes.
+No one might have thought to ask the question posed by medical marijuana and parental rights years ago.
+Marijuana use for medical conditions wasn’t legal in RI until 2006, so the answer then was an easy yes.
 But even though the state’s has a medical marijuana law on the books, the answer is still not as clear as it could be.

-According to one count, there are currently around 13,000 individuals in Rhode Island eligible for medical marijuana treatment.
-You can be sure that some parents make up at least some proportion of that number.
+According to one count, there are now around 13,000 people in Rhode Island eligible for medical marijuana treatment.
+Certainly, some parents make up at least some proportion of that number.

-Legal observers might agree that it is odd that if those users are married parents, no regulations apply about how and when they can take their medication.
+Legal observers might agree that it is odd that if married parents make up some of those users, no regulations apply about how and when they can take their medication.
 However, if they are not married, courts might exercise some authority over the users as part of their obligation to watch out for the best interests of children.

-Some lawmakers in Providence acknowledge that some clarification of the medical marijuana law as it applies to such matters as child custody and visitation need to be addressed, but no action has been taken at this point, so questions remain and it ends up being in the hands of the courts to make calls on a case by case basis.
+Some lawmakers acknowledge that some clarification of the medical marijuana law needs work.
+Specifically, they need to address how it applies to such matters as child custody and visitation.
+However, they have taken no action at this point, so questions remain.
+And as a result, it ends up being in the hands of the courts to make calls on a case by case basis.